 -

 Gluteus Medius: Located deep to the gluteus maximus, it originates from the lateral ilium and inserts on the greater trochanter.
-It is the primary hip abductor and plays a crucial role in stabilizing the pelvis during walking.
+It is the primary hip abductor and has a big impact in stabilizing the pelvis during walking.

 -